Smartling/SmartlingHelp/_articles/gdn-setup/gdn-configuration/javascript-in-the-gdn.md

 This way, the translator can easily translate the string as a whole, and place the variables wherever they need to go for a given language.

+&nbsp;

 ## Javascript Directives

+&nbsp;

 > If you are minifying your assets, comments are likely to be stripped from your code.
 See Minification for an alternative syntax to use.

+&nbsp;

-###Translate / Notranslate
+### Translate / Notranslate

+&nbsp;

-`<sl:translate>` and `<sl:notranslate>` can be used to mark content to translate and not translate.
+`&lt;sl:translate&gt;` and `&lt;sl:notranslate&gt;` can be used to mark content to translate and not translate.
 These tags can be nested inside each other, so you can mark a large block for translation, but single out select strings you don’t want translated.

+&nbsp;

 ~~~javascript
 // Translate some Strings

 // <sl:translate>